slatedocs/slate/source/index.md

 }
 ```

-This allows you to create a new specialist.
+This allows you to create a new provider for your organization.

 ### HTTP Request